Strategies to Manage AWS Lambda Versions

 Thanks for reading! @github/mode2cloud

-Mode2 LLC (www.mode2.com) is a cloud engineering and development services partner that helps U.S. companies to extract the maximum value from cloud native computing and digital transformation.
+Mode2 LLC (www.mode2.com) is a software and engineering services partner that helps U.S. companies to extract the maximum value from cloud native computing and digital transformation.
 Our mission is to provide expert advice and cloud services that produce outstanding results for our clients in their cloud adoption journey.
 Mode2 is an Advanced Consulting Partner for Amazon Web Services, and a Google Cloud Consulting Partner.
-Our HQ is in Los Angeles with locations in San Francisco & Bay Area, Portland OR, and New York City.
+Our HQ is in Los Angeles with locations in Chicago, IL, San Francisco & Bay Area, Portland OR, and Denver, CO.